 Let’s move on to the disadvantages.

-The core WordPress team responsible for releasing updates ensures that updates always go well without any hiccup.
+The core WordPress team responsible for releasing updates ensures that updates go well without hiccups.

-They test the core updates very well, but humans create them, and generally speaking, humans always make errors.
+They test the core updates very well, but humans create them, and humans generally make errors.
 So, for instance, If WordPress ever felt it necessary to push out a security update for the integrated core theme, and you use it, there is a chance that it will break your website.
 This risk significantly rises if you have modified any of your theme files.

-If you changed any of the WordPress core files, which you definitely should not do, the update overwrites your edits.
-They are gone, and you need to add them again at best; at worse, this will break your website.
+The update overwrites your edits if you change any WordPress core files, which you should not do.
+They are gone, and you must add them again at best; at worst, this will break your website.

-Automatic third-party theme or plugin updates will even more likely break your site as well.
-There are just too many variables, such as different server environments and plugin combinations, out there to catch all possible errors.
+Automatic third-party theme or plugin updates will even more likely break your site.
+There are too many variables, such as different server environments and plugin combinations, to catch all possible errors.

 Many WordPress plugins are also created by hobby developers who can not test their plugins for all WordPress combinations.